-Just like in actual farming, a farmer eventually expects yield an harvest from what he has seeded.
+Like in actual farming, a farmer eventually expects to yield a harvest from what he has seeded.
 In the same light, crypto investors are like farmers who want to harvest what their investment or initial seed has yielded.
-A good picture of the contemporary FinTech, gives an insight into what the DeFi is.
-DeFi is like financial institute of crypto currencies.
-It is like an encompassing term for series of financial applications in cryptocurrency that is modeled for disturb financial intermediaries.
+A good picture of contemporary FinTech gives an insight into what DeFi is.
+DeFi is like a financial institute of cryptocurrencies.
+It is like an encompassing term for a series of financial applications in cryptocurrency that is modelled for disturbing financial intermediaries.

-The blockchain cryptocurrency (Bitcoin) is decentralized ; not controlled by any single entity or authority; this also has inspired the emergence of DeFi as it processes are based on the principles and it is decentralized.
-Harnessing the blockchain technology, the distinctive feature of DeFi is that it expands the use of the blockchain from a simple value transfer to a more complex financial use approach.
+The blockchain cryptocurrency (Bitcoin) is decentralised, not controlled by any single entity or authority; this also has inspired the emergence of DeFi as its processes are based on the principles and it is decentralised.
+Harnessing blockchain technology, the distinctive feature of DeFi is that it expands the use of the blockchain from a simple value transfer to a more complex financial use approach.

 DeFi Yield Farming